 Ps.
 I do read your messages, and thought I would answer this readers questions here on my blog so that all of you could learn from it too.

-“I am very new to soda firing and would like to hear your thoughts on wadding.
+“I would like to hear your thoughts on wadding.
 For example, how many wads per pot, how large or small the wads should be, what shape they should be, where exactly on the foot should they be placed, etc?”

 Typically I use 3 wads for everything.
 Exception 1: I have a 5-sided piece and I want to echo the pattern by placing a wad underneath each corner.
 Exception 2: the piece is wide…I then use more wads to support the piece.